Q. Is there Ministry or Other Member Liability

 A. Each month we ask you to send a Monthly Share Amount to your ShareBox which is kept in an Account, which will be shared with another member who has medical bills regardless of whether you have medical expenses.
 Giving regularly each month is how you remain eligible to have your bills shared by other active members.
 That amount varies depending on your program choices, age, and whether you are a single, couple or family.

 A. A pre-existing condition is any condition at the time of enrollment that has evidenced symptoms, or received treatment or medication in the past 36 months.
 We share in pre-existing conditions according to the following schedule:

 A. You can drop at any time.
 But, when you join, you pay your first annual dues of $125.00.
 Your Sharing Membership then lasts for one year.
-If you drop out within 30 days, your dues are refunded.
-If you drop your membership any time after 30 days, your annual dues are not refunded.
-You then become an inactive member.
+If you do not pay on time any fees you then become an inactive member.
 An inactive Member will remain on the list of members until their next renewal date.
 Inactive members can give as much as they can when they can.
 And if an inactive member has a need, it is shared among the other inactive members.Q.
 What guarantees do I have that my money will be used as it should?

 A. Accountability and financial integrity are vital concepts at Freedom HealthShare.
 All that we do at Freedom HealthShare is done in a spirit of public trust.
 That trust is precious to us and there are numerous ways in which we practice that creed.

 · Board Members are expected to contribute a serious amount of their expertise, time and energy to help grow and govern the Ministry for the benefit of all.